-Poster & Poster Sessions Presentation (100 points) DUE MARCH 8th, 2011-LAST NIGHT OF CLASS
+Poster & Poster Sessions Presentation (100 points) DUE July 31st, 2012 -LAST NIGHT OF CLASS

-- 1. Make a brief (20-minute) poster presentation that summarizes your written research project or literature review.
+1. Make a brief (15-minute) poster presentation that summarizes your written research project or literature review.
 Be prepared to answer questions about your project.
 More details will be provided about the format for posters.
-Examples of projects/posters will be provided in class. - 2.
-Prepare visual materials/poster for use in your presentation -copies of charts, graphs and photos, etc... - 3.
-Prepare a one-page summary hand-out for classmates from PPT template slide.
+Examples of projects/posters will be provided in class.

+- 2. Prepare visual materials/poster for use in your presentation -copies of charts, graphs and photos, etc... - 3.
+Prepare a one-page summary hand-out for classmates.